fpeterek/strojove-uceni/insurance-claims/README.md

 | 70 | 0.088 | 0.865 | {0: 53691, 1: 4901} |

 ### RandomForest

-Yet again, the maximum depths are chosen by picking reasonable depths from the previous test.

 Unlike in the first experiment on the original dataset, RandomForest manages to outperform a single DecisionTree in terms of F-score (if we disregard the first two very inaccurate trees).